ed-kung/CSUN-Econ-433/docs/labs/lab05.md

 - Then create a dataframe that shows average income and pct college by county in 2023.
 - Then merge the two and calculate the change as a new column.
 - Then plot the changes.
+- Use the same filters as in the example script (employed people between the ages of 25 and 65)

 Show me your script and output to receive your grade and be dismissed.